Taylor Swift drops '3am' edition of 'Midnights,' music video

 “P.S.
 There is no secret encoded message that means something else.
 Love, Taylor,” Birbiglia reads seconds later.

-The “Anti-Hero” video racked up more than 2 million views in the first three hours of its release and spawned the #TSAntiHeroChallenge.
+The “Anti-Hero” video racked up more than 9,700,000 views in the first 13 hours (apt) of its release and spawned the #TSAntiHeroChallenge.
 Swift is encouraging people to upload to YouTube Shorts a video of themselves sharing the traits that would make them an antihero.
 According to a blog post on YouTube, the challenge is “all about acknowledging and celebrating the traits that make each of us truly unique and showcasing one’s true self in a FUN way.”

 “An anti-heroic trait could be as simple as always grabbing the last slice of pizza, clapping at the end of movies, always putting your feet on the car dashboard, using the same word to start your daily Wordle, leaving your clean laundry in the basket until the next time you do it, pretending you didn’t already watch the next episode of the series you watch with your pals, or even treating your cat like a human,” the post said.
 Swift chose that last one for her own submission.